 The role of interpreting and real-time captioning providers in the classroom is to effectively, accurately, and impartially facilitate communication.
 Interpreting may include cued speech transliteration or sign language.
 Captioning may include captioned media and real-time communication access.

-The notetaker accommodation involves typed or written notes from another student or the instructor.
+The notetaker accommodation involves providing typed or written notes from another student or the instructor.
+Smartpens may be provided as a notetaking accommodation.

 Testing accommodations involve placement tests for students admitted to UWM and exams, quizzes and finals for eligible ARC students.
 A testing accommodation may affect how a test is taken but not what it measures.